 In considering whether the participant and experimenter should be in the same space or not, weigh these factors: Will it be more important for you to keep an eye on the participant and maintain direct communication, or does your experiment require full separation of participants from those collecting data?
 Either way, there are many benefits to choosing a separate room and computer for the experimenter, including the ability to record from multiple viewpoints, or to blend physiological data measurements and monitor them in real-time.

 As far as wires are concerned, keep in mind devices that need a tethered connection, for example physiological measuring or eye tracking devices.
-For a non-tethered solution to connect to the rendering computer, you can consider a backpack based PC, such as this one from HP.
-For cable management you can use drop ceilings, cable runners, or cable pulley systems.
+For a non-tethered solution to connect to the rendering computer, most PC VR headsets are capable of running in a wireless “Air Link” mode but you may need a dedicated or specialized router for streaming the PC data to your headset.
+In general, a cabled connection is recommended for best performance for most research set ups.
+For cable management you can use drop ceilings, cable runners, or cable pulley systems like the one pictured below:

 If you are using a projection based VR system (more details on this later), you will need a large, clean -preferably white or light gray - wall as your projection surface.
 You will also want to be able to manage ambient light interference.